orthecreedence/cl-async/README.md

 -----
 You can use cl-async with the prefixes `cl-async:` or `as:`.
 Throughout the functions documentded below, you will see a lot of `event-cb` callback arguments.
-Please refer to the
-[section on error handling](#event-callbacks-and-error-handling-in-general) for more information on this.
+Since any callback labelled `event-cb` has the same specification, they are not documented here.
+Please refer to the [section on error handling](#event-callbacks-and-error-handling-in-general) for more information on these callbacks (and error handling in general).

 - [start-event-loop](#start-event-loop) _function_
 - [event-loop-exit](#event-loop-exit) _function_